 And speaking of taking the flavor to the next level, to make these a one-dish meal (rather than a side dish) I like to layer on the toppings so I get a good mix of protein and healthy fats that make sweet potatoes filling enough to carry you through.
 For these, I add dollops of full-fat greek yogurt, chunks of avocado, a pinch of everything spice, and drizzles of lime juice and sriracha.
 I finish with a shower of whatever fresh tender herbs I have on hand (cilantro, basil, parsley, mint… )

 These crispy roasted sweet potatoes are the perfect canvas for creativity, so feel free to go crazy with whatever toppings you love!
-Black beans, crumbled bacon, goat cheese, sautéed greens, even finely chopped cooked broccoli — they’re all great additions.
+Black beans, crumbled bacon, goat cheese, sautéed greens, even finely chopped cooked broccoli—they’re all great additions.
 I’ve been getting lots of questions from y’all lately about adapting recipes kids, and this dinner is a great one for picky eaters.
-I usually setup a “sweet potato bar” with a few different toppings in little bowls, then give everyone their cooked potato and let them top with whatever they like.
-If Henry wants to add just a little butter and salt, totally fine – he’s still getting so much nutrients from the sweet potato itself, I’m not worried.
+I usually set up a “sweet potato bar” with a few different toppings in little bowls, then give everyone their cooked potato and let them top with whatever they like.
+If Henry wants to add just a little butter and salt, totally fine—he’s still getting so many nutrients from the sweet potato itself, I’m not worried.

 Scroll on for the recipe, and don’t forget to tag @camillestyles and leave a review below if you give these a try!